 At Hedgerow Herb Co., we are passionate about preservation of ancestral skills and knowledge.
 We know that the ways of plants are the ways of the people and that the hedgerow belongs to every passerby.
 Our vision for the modern apothecary is a place of education, community support, and creative overflow.

-This is why we host community building events rooted not only in herbalism but also in plant-lore, poetry, storytelling, folk singing, basket weaving and plant dyeing.
-Explore our upcoming offerings and ensure your spot by purchasing your ticket in advance.
+This is why we host curated programming of community building events rooted not only in herbalism and traditional wellness, but also in plant-lore, poetry, storytelling, folk singing, basket weaving and plant dyeing.

 Members receive 15% off classes - become a member here.